ON THIS PAGE

 <commit-synchronize-server-success>

-The RPC reply for synchronous commit synchronize operations indicates the success or failure of the commit operation on the other Routing Engine or Virtual Chassis members.
-The device records the success or failure of asynchronous commit synchronize operations in the system log file, provided the device is configured to log events of the given facility and severity level.
+</rpc-reply>For synchronous commit operations, the RPC reply indicates the success or failure of the commit operation on the other Routing Engine or Virtual Chassis members.
+For asynchronous commit operations, the device records the success or failure of the scheduled commit operations in the system log file.
+You must configure the device to log events of the given facility and severity level corresponding to these operations.
 See the System Log Explorer for the various ephemeral database events and the facility and severity levels required to log them.

 Similarly, in NETCONF sessions, the server confirms that the commit operation was

-successful by returning the <ok/>
+successful by returning the <ok/> tag in an

-tag element.
+<rpc-reply> tag element.
 Depending on the device

-configuration, the response may also include the
+configuration, the response might also include the

-element for synchronous commit
+<commit-results> element for synchronous commit

 synchronize operations or the